 Tuition for Virtual Learning will be supported with funding as well as instructional software (virtual Learning Labs), curriculum supports/remediation & intervention resources.
 SUMMER 2022 -- Summer school will be offered to students who missed academic benchmarks and/or had challenges with reading and math concepts.
 Science and history concepts will also be embedded.
 Students will also participate in STEAM activities.
 During the 2022-2023 school year, instruction for all grade levels will be full-time, in-person learning.
 Evidence-based interventions to address learning loss will be incorporated in comprehensive school improvement plans.
 The division will provide support via teachers, reading specialists, and a math interventionist who will utilize evidence-based interventions (e.g., SPIRE, Lexia, Guided Reading, Study Island).
 The division psychologist and mental health specialist will also support students.
-During school and after-school remediation will continue utilizing teachers/tutors.
+These supports will be offered again during the 2023-2024 school year.
+During school and after-school remediation was offered in 22-23 and will continue during the 2023-2024 school year (utilizing teachers and tutors).